-It really depends on the value and complexity of the deceased persons' estate, and whether you use a legal professional, such as a Solicitor, to complete Probate for you or if you do Probate yourself.
+It all depends on the value and complexity of the deceased persons' Estate, and whether you use a legal professional, such as a Solicitor to complete Probate for you; or if you do Probate yourself.

-A Grant of Representation, usually called a Grant of Probate where there is a Will, is a legal document that confirms your authority to deal with the bank accounts, property and belongings of someone who died.
-If you are responsible for Probate, this is usually because you've either been named as the Executor in someone's Will or because you are the next of kin for of someone who has died without leaving a Will.
+A Grant of Representation, usually called a Grant of Probate when there is a legally valid Will, is a legal document that confirms your authority to deal with the bank accounts, property and belongings of someone who died.
+If you are responsible for Probate, this is usually because you've either been named as the Executor in someone's Will or because you are the next of kin for someone who has died without leaving a Will.

-The Grant of Representation might be required by an organisation like a bank or building society, before they will allow you to access the money in the account.
+The Grant of Representation can be required by an organisation like a bank or building society, before they will allow you to access the money in the account.

 In England & Wales there are usually two types of Grant of Representation:

-Grant of Probate if you are the Executor named in the Will, or
+- Grant of Probate if you are the Executor named in the Will

 - Grant of Letters of Administration if there is no Will.